srleecode/ng-msw/README.md

 # @srleecode/ng-msw

-These libraries adds functionality for:
+This adds functionality for:

 - Mock service worker in storybook
-    - Mock endpoints in Angular tests
+- Mocking endpoints in Angular tests

 ## HttpMock

 Mock responses are configured using `HttpMock` objects.
 These same objects are used to mock out the responses in storybook and the Angular tests.